L-Blondy/up-fetch/README.md

 }))
 ```

-With this strategy retries can be made on a per request basis by setting
+Retry options can be overriden on a per request basis:

 ```ts
 await upfetch('/api/data', {